rudrankriyam/MLX-Outil/README.md

 # MLX Outil

-MLX Outil is a multiplatform Swift project to show tool usage with Qwen 3 1.5B and Llama 3 seris model using MLX Swift across iOS, macOS, and visionOS platforms.
+MLX Outil is a multiplatform Swift project to show tool usage with Qwen 3 1.7B model using MLX Swift across iOS, macOS, and visionOS platforms.

 The name **MLX Outil** is derived from the French word *outil*, which means "tool."